Coolio: Personal life

-Ivey had ten children, one of whom was born to his wife, Josefa Salinas, whom he married in 1996 and divorced in 2000.
+Ivey had ten children, four of whom were born to his wife, Josefa Salinas, whom he married in 1996 and divorced in 2000.
 In March 2022, he told Australia's Today Extra that he had five grandchildren.

 In July 2008, Ivey and jazz saxophonist Jarez were enlisted as spokespersons by the group Environmental Justice and Climate Change to educate students at historically black colleges and universities about climate change.
 Ivey was a spokesperson for the Asthma and Allergy Foundation of America, as his children are asthmatic.

 He hosted the online cooking show Cookin' with Coolio, an offshoot of his reality show, Coolio's Rules that ran for six episodes in 2008.

 Ivey was the running mate for pornographic film actress Cherie DeVille's Democratic presidential run in the 2020 United States presidential election; they ended their campaign in January 2019.

 Legal issues

-In 1998, a court in Böblingen, near Stuttgart, sentenced Ivey to six months probation and fined him $17,000 after convicting him of being an accessory to robbery and causing bodily injury after Ivey and his band members allegedly attempted shoplifting clothing worth $940 and then punched the store owner when he was caught.
+In 1998, a court in Böblingen, near Stuttgart, sentenced Ivey to six months' probation and fined him $17,000 after convicting him of being an accessory to robbery and causing bodily injury after Ivey and his band members allegedly attempted to shoplift clothing worth $940 and then punched the store owner when he was caught.
 Ivey alleged that he was promised the clothing for free in exchange for signing autographs.

 In 2016, Ivey and members of his crew were arrested for having a loaded firearm inside a bag at Los Angeles International Airport.
 The bag was flagged by the Transportation Security Administration as the group attempted to pass through a security checkpoint.
 One of his bodyguards claimed ownership of the bag, but Ivey later admitted that he was the owner and was subsequently sentenced to three years of probation and 45 days of community service.

 In 2017, Ivey missed a performance after he was denied entry into Singapore upon landing at Changi International Airport.
 Singapore's Immigration and Checkpoints Authority declined to comment on the reason for the denial, citing reasons of confidentiality.
 Coolio had been traveling from Beijing to Singapore to perform at a Formula One concert event.

 Death

 On September 28, 2022, Ivey was discovered unresponsive on the bathroom floor at a friend's house in Los Angeles, and was pronounced dead at the scene by first responders.
 He was 59 years old.
-The Los Angeles County Coroner's office announced that Ivey died from an overdose of fentanyl, heroin, and methamphetamine, with cardiomyopathy, chronic asthma, and cigarette smoking that had played a role in his death.
+The Los Angeles County Coroner's office announced that Ivey died from an overdose of fentanyl, heroin, and methamphetamine, with cardiomyopathy, chronic asthma, and cigarette smoking playing a major role in his death.
 He was cremated in a private ceremony, with a portion of his ashes encased in jewelry for his family and the rest put into an urn.